mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 ## What's Nix?

-Nix is a complex tool that does a lot of different things, many of which I don't even understand.
+[Nix](https://nixos.org) is a complex tool that does a lot of different things, many of which I don't even understand.

 For the purposes of this article, it's sufficient to understand two things about Nix:

 - **Nix is a package manager**, similar to `apt` or `yum`.
-Nix has XXk packages available to run within the Nix environment.
+Nix has 100k+ packages available to run within the Nix environment.
 - **Nix is a build tool**, similar to `make` or `Docker`.
 Nix allows you to define a set of build steps and the dependencies between them, and Nix figures out which steps to perform to build the result you requested.

 ## Requirements